readthedocs/tutorial-template/docs/source/functions/Kriging.md

 # `Kriging`

-Create a `Kriging` Object using libKriging

 ## Description

-Create an object with S3 class `"Kriging"` using the libKriging library.
+Create an object `"Kriging"` using the libKriging library.